Werner Karthaus (1901-1971): String quartet (1921). Fair copy of the full score in the composer's handwriting.

 Josef Roeger (1890-1966): String quartet op.22 (1931).
 Fair copy of the full score in the composer's handwriting.

-Josef Roeger was the only child of the famous violinist Marie Soldat-Roeger (1863-1955).
-He studied Classical Philology in Tübingen (Germany) and piano with Angelo Kessissoglu in Stuttgart.
-He later worked for the Styrian provincial government.
+Josef Roeger was born on 13 September 1890 in Limbach (Germany) and the only child of the famous violinist Marie Soldat-Roeger (1863-1955).
+He went to school in Melk and later studied classical philology in Tübingen and piano with Angelo Kessissoglu in Stuttgart.
+He then worked for the Styrian provincial government.
 In the 1920s Josef Roeger studied composition with Leopold Suchsland and Robert Fuchs in Vienna.

 The String quartet op.22 was composed in 1931 and finished on 9 April 1931.
 The autograph manuscript is dedicated to a "quartet in Wales" at the end of the score.